JessBMagana/Bioinformatics-and-Genome-Annotation-Class/README.md

 NCBI_Activity:
 This is the fourth lesson.
 This lesson introduces the student to the National Center for Biotechnology Information (NCBI).
+The student also learned how to download files through the terminal using the command wget.
+Directions for the lesson and the links to the files are found in the file 'NCBI_Activity.pdf'.
+This lesson contains two parts.

+    Part 1:
-The student also learned how to download a FASTA genome file through the terminal using the command wget.
-Lastly, the student used their nucParams.py script on the FASTA genome file for the homo sapien reference genome GRCh38.p13.
+        The student must use their nucParams.py script from Lab03 on the FASTA genome file for the homo sapien reference genome GRCh38.p13.

+    Part 2:
+        The student must create a program that extracts the gene sequences from a reference genome.
+The gene locations are stored in a 'general feature format' (GFF) file.